juliushaertl/phpdoc-to-rst/docs/api/JuliusHaertl/PHPDocToRst/Builder/MainIndexBuilder.rst

 	.. rst-class:: phpdoc-description

-	| This class builds a list of all available namespaces in the project.
+		| This class builds a list of all available namespaces in the project\.

 		|
 		|

 	:Parent:
 		:php:class:`JuliusHaertl\\PHPDocToRst\\Builder\\RstBuilder`